tencentyun/intlcloud-documents/yehe_doc/容器/容器镜像服务/购买指南/欠费说明_intl_en.md

 - When you no longer need to use pay-as-you-go instances, **terminate them as soon as possible** to avoid continued fee deductions.
 - After an instance is terminated or repossessed, its data is cleared and cannot be recovered.
 - Since your actual resource consumption changes constantly, some slight discrepancies may exist for your stated balance.
 - When an instance in arrears is automatically repossessed, due to the restrictions of the COS billing policy, the associated backend bucket cannot be automatically deleted.
-Please go to the [COS console](https://console.cloud.tencent.com/cos) to manage the COS bucket and avoid continued fee deductions.
+Please go to the [COS console](https://console.cloud.tencent.com/cos) console to manually manage the COS bucket and avoid continued fee deductions.

 ### Alerts